alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/venture_history.md

 - Kleiner Perkins' $XK into Genentech.
 - Fred Wilson when at Flat Iron invested in Geocities at a 20M pre-money, exited at $3.5B.
 - Hummingbird's first three funds were each 10x net. [link](https://thegeneralist.substack.com/p/hummingbird)
 - Peak produced $600 million in revenue from just 100 employees at its apogee. [link](https://thegeneralist.substack.com/p/hummingbird)
+- From an investment of just $5 million, they had scored a return of $276 million – a gross multiple of 54.4x.
+Peak alone returned Hummingbird’s first fund 9.1x. [link](https://thegeneralist.substack.com/p/hummingbird)